adelowo/portfolio/_posts/2015-12-16-build-a-mvc-framework-with-AuraPHP-and-Twig.md

 In my [previous post]({{site.baseurl}}/blog/2015/12/14/the-need-to-use-a-template-engine), i discussed the benefits a template engine could bring to a project and why major frameworks have native support for them, I also name-dropped **MVC** quite a number of time.

-In view of that, i thought it'd be nice to describe how a minimal MVC structure without running a `composer require large/framework` when all you just want is a clean way to seperate your logic from presentation and do not need all the features that'd be available within `large/framework`.
+In view of that, i thought it'd be nice to describe how a minimal MVC structure could be implemented without running a `composer require large/framework` when all you just want is a clean way to seperate your logic from presentation and do not need all the features that'd be available within `large/framework`.

 ## AuraPHP
 This is a router and we only are installing it since we get pretty urls which is a must nowadays.